navula2/d3-narrative-viz/README.md

 The following data is used for plotting Map, Scatterplot, Barchart and Linegraph
 - US Population by State for as of year 2018
-- Life Expectancy at Birth vs Total Population for all the countires in the world
+- Life Expectancy at Birth vs Total Population for all the countries in the world
 - US Average Unemployment percentage from years 2000 to 2018
 - World Population Growth Over the years from 2000 to 2018